BrioniCo/code-template/README.md

 ![Clear answer](docs/features/gifs/spelling-bee-clear-answer.gif)

 <br>

-### **Keyboard:**
+The game is designed for simplicity of navigation and so the only navigation option is to generate a new word.
+This ensures that it is possible for young children to play the game without much knowledge of how words are spelt.

 <br>

 ![#](.jpg)

-Introduces child to concept of keyboard layout but set in alphabetic order so that it is not too difficult for younger users to locate letters.

 <br>